 •We are spending longer on one problem or concept.

-•Whole class participation with pupils taught together, most of the time.
+•Whole class participation with pupils taught together.

 •Independent practise time where pupils apply their new knowledge in multiple ways.